Azure-Samples/active-directory-dotnet-windows-store/README.md

 This sample demonstrates a Windows Store application calling a web API that is secured using Azure AD.
 The Windows Store application uses the Active Directory Authentication Library (ADAL) to obtain a JWT access token through the OAuth 2.0 protocol.
 The access token is sent to the web API to authenticate the user.

-For more information about how the protocols work in this scenario and other scenarios, see the [Authentication Scenarios for Azure AD](http://msdn.microsoft.com/aad) document.
+For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).

 ## How To Run This Sample